 - Check with your doctor right away if you start having chest pain; shortness of breath; excessive swelling of the hands, wrist, ankles, or feet; or if you are rapidly gaining weight.
 These may be symptoms of a serious heart problem.

 - This medicine may cause a rare, but serious condition called lactic acidosis in some people.
 Call your doctor right away if you get sick, or if you have unusual tiredness, weakness, muscle pain, stomach pain, trouble breathing, fever, or nausea.

 - Tell your doctor right away if you have any of these symptoms: loss of appetite, nausea, vomiting, stomach pain, unusual tiredness or weakness, weight loss, or yellow eyes or skin.
-These may be symptoms of liver problems.
+These may be symptoms of a serious liver problem.

 - Check with your doctor if blurred vision, decreased vision, or any other change in vision occurs during your treatment.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).

 - This medicine may increase the risk for bone fractures in women.
 Ask your doctor about ways to keep your bones strong to help prevent fractures.